 We are a biopharmaceutical company focused on the discovery, clinical development and commercialization of innovative, small molecule drugs that address underserved medical needs primarily in neuropsychiatric and neurological disorders by targeting intracellular signaling mechanisms within the central nervous system, or CNS.
-In December 2019 CAPLYTA (lumateperone) was approved by the FDA for the treatment of schizophrenia in adults (42mg/day) and we initiated the commercial launch of CAPLYTA in late March of 2020.
-In support of our commercialization efforts, we hired a national sales force consisting of approximately 240 sales representatives.
-The launch price for CAPLYTA is in line with other currently marketed branded antipsychotics indicated for the treatment of schizophrenia.
+In December 2019, CAPLYTA (lumateperone) was approved by the FDA for the treatment of schizophrenia in adults (42mg/day) and we initiated the commercial launch of CAPLYTA in late March 2020.
+In support of our commercialization efforts, we employ a national sales force consisting of approximately 240 sales representatives.
 As used in this report, "CAPLYTA" refers to lumateperone approved by the FDA for the treatment of schizophrenia in adults, and "lumateperone" refers to, where applicable, CAPLYTA as well as lumateperone for the treatment of indications beyond schizophrenia.